-Woodland Park Zoo and Project Dragonfly at Miami University in Oxford, Ohio are thrilled to introduce the Advanced Inquiry Program (AIP), an exciting new Master’s program for educators.
-The Advanced Inquiry Program (AIP) offers a ground-breaking graduate degree focused on inquiry-driven learning as a powerful agent for social change, public engagement and ecological stewardship.
+The Woodland Park Zoo is thrilled to offer the Advanced Inquiry Program (AIP), an exciting Master’s degree from Miami University with experiential learning and field study with the zoo.
+The AIP is designed for a broad range of professionals from education, conservation, business, and government settings.
+The AIP offers a groundbreaking graduate degree focused on inquiry-driven learning as a powerful agent for social and ecological change.

 As one of eight national Master Institutions for the AIP, Woodland Park Zoo is excited to offer local Washington educators unique learning experiences on zoo grounds, in natural settings around Washington, and at field conservation sites around the world.
-Based in Woodland Park Zoo’s strong foundation of educator professional development experiences, the Advanced Inquiry Program provides a strong foundation in ecological literacy, skills in inquiry-based learning and principles of field investigation.
+Based in Woodland Park Zoo’s significant experience with educator professional development, the AIP provides a strong foundation in ecological literacy, skills in inquiry-based learning and principles of field investigation.
 Students make local connections, receive individualized mentoring, and share their work at the zoo and in their community.
 Students also join fellow students, AIP faculty, and leaders across the U.S. in web-based learning communities for collaborative research and national inquiry projects.

-If you cannot find the answers to your questions or need additional help please call 206-548-2581 or e-mail.
+If you cannot find the answers to your questions or need additional help please call 206.548.2581 or email email@example.com.